alexvoss/jxml2jsonl/README.md

 involve mixed content models but not in uses of XML to represent more structured data.

+### Object Size

+Because the tool uses `JSON.stringify()` to turn objects into JSON-encoded strings, it inherits any limitations of this function.
+There does seem to be a limit to how large the individual objects in the processing pipeline can get before a `RangeError` is thrown.
+One limitation is the heap space available to Node.js and the other seems to be a [limitation on the length of a String](https://stackoverflow.com/questions/44533966/v8-node-js-increase-max-allowed-string-length).

+The heap size can be expanded using the `--max-old-space-size` [documentation](https://nodejs.org/api/cli.html#cli_max_old_space_size_size_in_megabytes) option.
+It seems, though, that the maximum string length is [hard-coded into V8, so Node.js inherits this](https://github.com/nodejs/node/issues/33960).
+Version 12 of Node.js seems to have a higher limit than either the current latest versions (16) or the current LTS versions (14), so it is best to use these if the object size is an issue.
+(On a 32 bit system, the limit is lower than on a 64 bit system, so I would not recommend using one of these.)

 ## Performance

 This tool is written in JavaScript for [Node.js](https://nodejs.org).
 There is a specific reason for